home-climate-control/dz/docs/configuration/zones.md

 Positive `p` and `i` values are used for cooling mode, negative for heating. `limit` stays the same for both.

 > **NOTE:** this configuration item is the most important for your comfort.
 A more detailed explanation is coming, for now - step carefully here, especially with the `i` value.

+### sensitivity
+Defines how strongly the zone will react to setpoint changes.
+The algorithm is explained [here](https://www.emathhelp.net/en/calculators/differential-equations/half-life-calculator).

+* `half-life` defines for how long the setpoint change amplification will linger.
+* `multiplier` defines

+This section is optional with system defined defaults (logged at startup at `DEBUG` level), but feel free to tinker with it if you think that the system is too sluggish or too trigger-happy reacting to setpoint changes.

 ### settings